chayanforyou/Android-Image-Resizer/README.md

 A simple yet powerful resizer for Android developers
 --------------

-There is another very similar project <a href="https://code.google.com/p/9patch-resizer/">here</a> and <a href="https://github.com/asystat/Final-Android-Resizer">here</a> but i was not satisfied with those.
+There is others very similar project <a href="https://code.google.com/p/9patch-resizer/">here</a> and <a href="https://github.com/asystat/Final-Android-Resizer">here</a> but i was not satisfied with those.
 So i modify <a href="https://github.com/asystat/Final-Android-Resizer">this</a> as i need.

 With **Android Image Resizer** you are able to: